 Q. How much does it cost?

-– On average our clients spend between $1,500 and $2,000 for their family to experience the Aurora and have timeless Aurora Portraits for their wall to cherish for generations.
+– On average our clients spend around $2,000 for their family to experience the Aurora and have timeless Aurora Portraits for their wall to cherish for generations.
 Our investment page clarifies this further.